smart-data-lake/smart-data-lake/blog/2022-05-11-SDL-historization/2022-05-11-historization.md

 * copy polynote notebook [sql_data_monitor.ipynb](sql_data_monitor.ipynb) for later inspection into the `polynote/notebooks` directory

 :::warning
-  The notebook will only be editable if the permissions are changed to be writable by other users `chmod +w polynote/notebook/sql_data_monitor.ipynb`
+  The notebook will only be editable if the permissions are changed to be writable by other users `chmod -R 777 polynote/notebooks`
 :::

 * script for creating table on the SQL server: [db_init_chess.sql](db_init_chess.sql) into the `config` directory